-Bongani Motloung, sale manager, retail commercial fleet SA, at Shell South Africa, talks about his role in providing the fuel that keeps industry going
+Bongani Motloung, sales manager, retail commercial fleet SA, at Shell South Africa, talks about his role in providing the fuel that keeps industry going.

 According to Motloung, the most interesting aspects of his job at Shell South Africa are the different learning opportunities it provides (and the challenges sometimes associated with them).
 This is an interesting observation, considering he holds a National Diploma and B-Tech degree in Logistics, while his career started in the mining sector.

 After six years in various roles at Anglo American, Motloung moved to Shell Petroleum in 2006, where he joined the commercial fleet department as a field base account manager, before being promoted to a key account manager position in 2008.

 He has, however, not lost touch with his mining background.
 In his current position, Motloung is responsible for growing the profitability of Shell’s commercial business.

 “It’s a satisfying job overall,” he says.
 “I enjoy meeting people from different walks of life; learning and sharing knowledge with them.”